prashkmr/GLiDR/README.md

 ## Training
 We trained our models on a single NVIDIA A100 GPU.
 We have 2 version per dataset - sparse and dense for training.
 For KITTI and CARLA sparse and dense version consists of 16 and 64 beam respectively.
-For KITT the sparse and dense version consists of 8 and 16 beams respectively.
+For KITTI the sparse and dense version consists of 8 and 16 beams respectively.

 1. **Train on KITTI dataset**:

+The training requires 2 arguments.
+--beam : Denotes the number of beam that ar allowed in the LiDAR.
+--dim  : Sparsifies the outermost dimension of the range image (for KITTI and ARD-16, outermost dimesion is 1024, for CARLA it is 512).
+For more details on this, please refer to Section 5.2 of the paper.

 Sparse Version

 ``` bash